xunilrj/sandbox/sources/webassembly/readme.md

     0

 And the engine return our zero.
 Hardly impressive per se.
 But now we have a compiled C++ code running inside a sandboxed engine in a .NET application.

+# Using wasmer

+Another cool possibility is to use wasmer.

+    > wasmer run ./bin/main.001.wasm